 The final light sensor is a time of flight camera that shoots out precisely timed bursts of light and then measures how long it takes them to come back.
 It calculates the difference between returning pulses to generate a sense of the shape of an object it in front of it.
 These sensors are similar to what might be used in the next generation iPhone because they work well in a variety of lighting situations but aren’t as expensive as a laser-range finder.

 As computers gain depth perception they can become more accurate at a variety of tasks, from robots that can better manipulate objects to perform complicated tasks to cameras to high-quality biometric security systems.
+The more advanced computers become, the more likely it is that you’re going to want to get rid of your old model, and when you do, take a look at It Equipment Disposal.

 And what is the IoT really, except the search for better data and ways to manipulate it?